France Tel, Deutsche Tel line up banks for EE market listing

 Such a bid would be ambitious for private equity given its large size, but interest from funds or from industry buyers could emerge in the coming months and affect the IPO plan, sector bankers have said.

-The banks advising the joint venture’s owners are expected to run a “twin track” process to evaluate options for a sale or listing of EE, according to one of the sources.
+The banks advising the joint venture’s owners are expected to run a “twin track” process to evalute options for a sale or listing of EE, according to one of the sources.

-EE, formerly known as Everything Everywhere, has more than 27 million customers and competes with Telefonica’s 02 brand (TEF.MC), Vodafone (VOD.L), and Hutchison’s 3 brand 0013.HK.
+EE, formerly known as Everything Everywhere, has more than 27 million customers and competes with Telefonica’s 02 brand , Vodafone, and Hutchison’s 3 brand.

 In October, it became the first operator in Britain to launch super-fast mobile data services, known as 4G.
 It added 201,000 net contract subscribers in the fourth quarter, a slowdown from 250,000 in the third quarter.